 Is not greater than 64 if the sender or receiver of the ADDBA Response frame is a non-HE STA or if the STAs that establish the block ack agreement are HT STAs or DMG STAs that are not EDMG STAs.

 Is not greater than 256 if the sender and receiver of the ADDBA Response frame are HE STAs.

-Is not greater than 1024 if the STAs that establish the block ack agreement are EDMG STAs.
+Is not greater than 1024 if the STAs that establish the block ack agreement are EDMG STAs or EHT STAs.